LaithTitouah/Rustguess/README.md

-# rustguess — a number-guessing Linux kernel module in Rust
+# Rustguess — a number-guessing Linux kernel module in Rust

-rustguess is a Linux kernel module that runs a number-guessing game at /dev/rustguess — a small example of a stateful, user-driven protocol written entirely in safe Rust.
+Rustguess is a Linux kernel module that runs a number-guessing game at /dev/rustguess — a small example of a stateful, user-driven protocol written entirely in safe Rust.

 ## Features